pypeit/PypeIt/doc/new_spectrograph.rst

    details for the (currently fixed) format of the orders.

 #.
 You may need to generate wavelength solutions for your setups.
 You can use the
-   :ref:`wave_calib:pypeit_identify` utility, and add this to the PypeIt archive by following the steps outlined in the :doc:`construct_template` documentation.
+   :ref:`pypeit_identify` utility, and add this to the PypeIt archive by following the steps outlined in the :doc:`construct_template` documentation.